 What defines a tree house?
 A small house, especially one for children to play in, built in the branches of a tree.
 Or, currently, a permanent structure — a house, office, studio or retreat set in the branches of a tree or trees.

-Throughout history, depending on geographical area, tree houses were constructed by tribes or other communal groups for a variety of reasons, including safety and weather conditions.
+Throughout history tribes or other communal groups built tree houses for a variety of reasons, including safety and weather conditions.
+Depending on geographical area, tree houses met many needs of the community, including safety and communal gathering.

 Tree House Resorts